teodoracornea/teodoracornea/README.md

   ### 👋 Welcome!
 I am Teodora
- 👀 I’m a junior java developer that loves to grow and learn.
+ 👀 I’m a junior developer that loves to grow and learn.
+I'm currently working as a hybris application developer at IBM.

 ---